Our Approach to Teaching, Learning, Assessment

 Our Trust's approach to school improvement can be found here.

 Our academies have the freedom to determine a teacher assessment system that aligns with their bespoke approaches to the curriculum.
-The central team and each academy, utilises Pupil Asset as the Trust-wide MIS and data tracking system.
+The central team and each academy, utilises Arbor as the Trust-wide MIS and data tracking system.

 Information regarding the careers programmes, including how providers access our secondary age pupils to talk about technical education and apprenticeships, can be found here.